Rex-22/sls/README.md

 ## Troubleshoot

-Q. I get 'mysql client does not support authentication protocol requested by server; consider upgrading mysql client' when trying to use sequalize commands in node
+Q. I get 'mysql client does not support authentication protocol requested by server; consider upgrading mysql client' when trying to use sequalize commands in node.
-A. In MySQL workbench run the following
+A. In MySQL workbench execute the following
 ```sql
 ALTER USER 'sls_dev'@'%' IDENTIFIED WITH mysql_native_password BY 'password'
 ```